Downfall (2004 film): Box office and awards

 Downfall sold nearly half a million tickets in Germany for its opening weekend and attracted 4.5 million viewers in the first three months.
 The final North American gross was $5,509,040, while $86,671,870 was made with its foreign gross.
 The film made $93.6 million altogether.

 Downfall was nominated for Best Foreign Language Film at the 77th Academy Awards.
 It won the 2005 BBC Four World Cinema competition.
 The film was also ranked number 48 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.

 Home media

-The film was released on DVD in 2005 by Columbia-TriStar Home Entertainment (now Sony Pictures Home Entertainment).
+The film was released on DVD on August 2, 2005, by Sony Pictures Home Entertainment.
 Shout!
 Factory released a collector's edition Blu-ray in March 2018, with a "making-of" featurette, cast and crew interviews, and audio commentary from director Oliver Hirschbiegel.
+The film was released on Ultra HD Blu-ray in Germany in 2024.

+Extended version

+In addition to the theatrical version, which has a length of 150 minutes, there was also an extended version produced especially for television.
+First aired by Das Erste on 19 October 2005, the 25 minutes longer Extended Version was played in two parts each with a length of approx. 90 minutes.
+Later it was also released on DVD.
+The Extended Version features many new scenes in the bunker and shows more of the bombed-out Berlin.

 Reception

 Critical response

-The review aggregation website Rotten Tomatoes gives the film a score of 90% based on 141 reviews from critics, with a weighted average of 8.00/10.
+The review aggregation website Rotten Tomatoes gives the film a score of 90% based on 137 reviews from critics, with a weighted average of 8.2/10.
 The website's consensus reads, "Downfall is an illuminating, thoughtful and detailed account of Hitler's last days."
 On Metacritic, the film was awarded the "Must-See" badge, holding a weighted average of 82 out of 100 based on 35 reviews, indicating "universal acclaim".